 Assets held for sale are classified as held-for-sale if it is highly probable that they will be recovered primarily through sale rather than through continuing use.
 Such assets are measured at the lower of their carrying amount and fair value less cost to sell.
 Impairment losses on initial classification as held-for-sale and subsequent gains and losses on remeasurement are recognised in the income statement.
 Once classified as held-for-sale, property, plant and equipment are no longer depreciated.
-If it is no longer highly probable that an asset will be recovered primarily through sale, the asset ceases to be classified as held-for-sale and is measured at the lower of its carrying amount before the asset was classified as held-for-sale adjusted for any depreciation that would have been recognised had the asset not been reclassified as held for sale and its recoverable amount at the date of the subsequent reclassified as held-for-sale is included in the income statement.
+If it is no longer highly probable that an asset will be recovered primarily through sale, the asset ceases to be classified as held-for-sale and is measured at the lower of its carrying amount before the asset was classified as held-for-sale adjusted for any depreciation that would have been recognised had the asset not been reclassified as held for sale and its recoverable amount at the date of the subsequent reclassification.
+The required adjustment to the carrying amount of an asset that ceases to be classified as held-for-sale is included in the income statement.
 The Group classified part of Sager Creek's assets as held-for-sale as of 1 May 2016 (see Note 14).
 The Group did not have any assets held for sale as of 30 April 2017.